The 10 SEO Metrics to Start Tracking in Your Scorecard Immediately

 What It Means

-This metric is extremely important for companies who have a seasonal business.
-Without monitoring YOY traffic, your data may show huge swings in traffic patterns.
+This metric is crucial for companies that have seasonal businesses.
+Without monitoring YOY traffic, your data may show considerable swings in traffic patterns.

 Where to Get the Data